valsid/Sudoku/README.md

 # Sudoku

 This is a web [Sudoku](https://en.wikipedia.org/wiki/Sudoku) creation and solving tool.
 It allows user to fill Sudoku with initial numbers.
-Than the user may ask a program to solve the Sudoku.
+Then the user may ask the program to solve Sudoku.
-After that the program outputs the solution of sudoku or notifies user that there are no possible solutions for this Sudoku.
+After that the program outputs the solution of Sudoku or notifies user that there are no possible solutions for Sudoku with entered initial numbers.

 ## Goal